pierodn/slang/README.md

     return a;
 }
 ```
-___
 ### Motivation
 Modern applications often comprise components that operate on both the CPU and GPU, also requiring interaction between them.
 Consequently, it is not uncommon to encounter a codebase written in both C++ and GLSL.
-Now, both languages derive from the C language and, given C++'s robust expressive capabilities, it is feasible to equip it with the same familiar types and operators that its counterpart, the GPU-centric GLSL, employs.
+Now, both languages derive from the C language.
+But C++'s robust expressive capabilities makes it possible to equip it with the same familiar types and operators that its counterpart, the GPU-centric GLSL, employs.
 This alignment not only fosters consistency but also promotes conciseness and a more aesthetically pleasing coding style.
-That's why Slang : )
+That's why Slang.